This post is also available in: Hindi

 Stuff each brinjal with the masala mixture as much as possible.

 Keep on changing the sides so that they get cooked all over.
-Remove on paper towels and keep aside to add to gravy later.
+Remove onto the paper towels and keep aside to add to gravy later.

 To make the gravy, slice up 2 onions and finely chop the third one.